QueryKit/QueryKit/README.md

 ### QuerySet

 A QuerySet represents a collection of objects from your Core Data Store.
-It can have zero, one or many filters.
+It may have zero, one or many filters.
 Filters narrow down the query results based on the given parameters.

 #### Retrieving all objects